 The website, most commonly known as SFGHQ, started off as a typically basic early-Internet fan site.
 In this case, though, it was dedicated to the collection of Sonic Fan Games and distributing the assets and knowledge for others to make them – specifically using the easily available The Games Factory.
 From 2006, though, it became best known for something greater: SAGE.

 The Sonic Amateur Games Expo, or SAGE, had been running since 2000.
 Originally founded by community member Ryan Bloom AKA ‘BlazeHedgehog’, SAGE was intended as a showcase for fan games in order to ‘soften’ the view of publishers towards fan games and portray them as something more than simple trademark infringement.
 Rather than a real world convention like its inspiration, E3, the event centred around showcasing content on the SAGE website and an IRC chatroom.
 Fan game creators would submit images, videos and even demos of their games to feature on the website.
 Meanwhile, they and many others in the community would join the festivities going on in the chatroom to discuss the games on show.

 In 2006, SFGHQ took over hosting the event, and has continued to be the home of SAGE ever since.
-Once originally taking place twice a year, albeit with some gaps, SAGE now takes place once a year, typically during late summer/autumn.
+Once originally taking place twice a year, albeit with some gaps, SAGE now takes place once a year, typically during summer.
 The SFGHQ website itself is now dedicated to the annual SAGE event.
 The content on the website is even blanked between events to create a sense of truly being a live experience.